 Do you know of a life without social media?
 Better still, do you remember a life when there was no Facebook, Instagram, Twitter, WhatsApp, Snapchat and TikTok?
+Or influencers?

 Social media has grown to become one of the most dynamic developments in digital media over the past two decades.
 With billions of users worldwide, social media is now a huge aspect of modern society and has a tremendous impact on our culture, on business, and the world at large.

 Digital 2020, a collection of reports on digital trends and social media uses, reveals that as at January 2020, there are 3.80 billion active social media users in the world against a total population of 7.75 billion.

 There was a time when it was not possible to share your opinions about a specific product with others because there simply was no available outlet, and there was no way of reviewing a product or service except with a few family members, close friends and coworkers.

 Consumers today enjoy a very different situation, all thanks to social media.
 Through platforms like Facebook, Instagram and Twitter, consumers have been able to easily convey their opinions about various brands.

 In other words, there is now an opportunity for consumers and brands to build a working relationship in which opinions can be voiced and views exchanged.

 “The modern consumers want to interact and engage more with brands.
 Consumers want to speak with brands, and not be spoken to,” opines Karen Ong, Luxasia Group regional managing director (Singapore, Malaysia, Thailand and Vietnam) & country manager (Singapore).

 So for brands to be successful, it has to be a two-way communication between them and their consumers as this is how the latter prefers to communicate – they go directly to the brands to express their preference.